Crew Member 2022

 Please consider the nature of the work prior to applying and contact us if you have any specific questions or concerns.

 Corps Members will be expected to follow additional procedures relating to public health and the mitigation of the spread of COVID-19, while in the field and out.
 This includes the wearing of face coverings and necessary distancing between crew members in the field, among other crew protocol.
+All Corps Members must be fully vaccinated with an authorized COVID-19 vaccine before beginning their service.

 Corps Member Terms of Service